 So while I completely agree that Science is not the easiest subject to teach in first grade {the mess, the standards, etc.}.
 I believe it is SO important for all learners to get excited about learning the science standards.

 Of course, with the right experiments and approach, it can be fun for kids and teachers.
-Here are some easy science experiments for K-2 students to try in your classroom.
+Here are some easy science experiments for K-2 students to try in your classroom, including light and sound activities.

 One of the first Next Generation Science Standards (NGSS) is all about sound waves.
 Sound is everywhere, and it’s fascinating to investigate easy science experiments involving all things sound.